sujit-jaunjal/sujit-jaunjal/README.md

-- 🔭 I’m a Bachelors of Engineering Graduate in Information Technology from - **University of Pune(CGPA-9.62/10)**
+- 🔭 I’m a Bachelors of Engineering Graduate in Information Technology from - **University of Pune(CGPA-9.63/10)**

-- I’m currently an Open Source Community Member, GSoC'22 Contributor and GSoC'23 Mentor at - **52°North Spatial Information Research GmbH**
+- I’m currently a Software Engineer at Electronic Bit and an Open Source Community Member, GSoC'22 Contributor and GSoC'23 Mentor at - **52°North Spatial Information Research GmbH**

 - 👨‍💻 My portfolio is available at - [https://imsujit.netlify.app/](https://imsujit.netlify.app/)